dhakajack/bean/README.md

 # bean
-A short demo game in ZIL
+A short game so I can play around with ZIL.